liu522218947/LovisProject/README.md

 # LovisProject
 new repositories
-i'm new java developer.i'm leaning use the github.welcome to my respisitories!
+i'm a new java developer.i'm leaning use the github.welcome to my respisitories!